Updates, Events, and Advisories

 Algae Blooms in the Bay:

 Algae blooms are no longer an issue in the Bay Area.
-While we are able to paddle safely at OPM, we recommend that everyone practices “healthy water habits.”
-Pay particular attention to washing yourself and your pet after practice.
+While we are able to paddle safely at OPM, we recommend washing yourself and your pet after practice.

 Practice Schedule